radicalbit/radicalbit-ai-gateway-docs/docs/configuration/advanced-configuration.md

 ## Caching

 ### Exact Chache
-Enables caching for a route to serve identical requests from memory instead of calling the LLM again.
+To Enable caching for a route to serve identical requests from memory instead of calling the LLM again.

 - **`enabled`**: `true` or `false`.
 - **`ttl`**: Time-to-live in seconds.
 The cached response will be stored for this duration.